-Do not panic.
+Don't be alarmed and please do not spray them.
 A large cluster of bees is called a "swarm".
 Bee swarms are generally very docile, as they gorge on honey just before leaving their hive to find a new cavity to call home.
 They can be collected and relocated before they take up residence in or near your home.

-Swarm collections typically take less than an hour.
-We gently shake, scoop or lift the bee swarm into a box.
-Once the bees that do not go into the box discover their queen is inside, the remainder of the swarm will march or fly in to join her.
-We may leave the box on site for a day to let the bees settle in, then remove it after dark after all foraging bees have returned.
+Swarm collections typically take 30 minutes or less.
+We gently shake the bee swarm into a box.
+Once the bees that do not go into the box orient to the pheromones released by the remainder of the swarm, the scatter bees will walk or fly in to join them.
+When the swarm is the box, we close it up and take it away.

 We generally do not collect swarms more than 10' above the ground.
 Removal of a swarm that has moved under or into a tree, shed, home, chimney or other structure is called a "cut out".
 We do not perform cutouts or removals, but may be able to refer you to others who may perform those services (typically for a fee).
 We also do not collect or remove yellow jackets, wasps, carpenter bees, or insects other than honey bees.

-We relocate each swarm to a new hive box in one of our bee yards, where we provide it with the space, equipment and resources it needs to expand and thrive.
+We relocate each swarm to a new hive box in one of our bee yards in Talbot County, where we provide it with the space, equipment and resources it needs to expand and thrive.

 Please call us ASAP to share information about the location, accessibility, height off of the ground, and approximate size (grapefruit, cantaloupe, basketball, etc.) of the swarm.
 Please do not spray or disturb it.
 It can help us to see photos of the swarm--please send images to firstname.lastname@example.org.